Skip to main content

 Travelling from North to South, we call Bolivia our “Central America” of “South America” and our two weeks in La Paz was the stamp that made our rough and raw feeling real.

-We both loved it, and one of us doesn’t even like marmite.
+We both loved it, and one of us doesn’t even like Marmite.

 Leave a Reply